thewhitetulip/tutorial/en/django_start_project/README.md

             wsgi.py
             __init__.py

+In Linux you can install an application called as 'tree' which when invoked will show you the directory structure in the above form.

 `manage.py` is a script that helps with management of the site.
 With it we will be able to start a web server on our computer without installing anything else, amongst other things.